Ayurveda Tips for Monsoon

 According to Ayurveda, ‘Agni’ is responsible for the digestive & metabolic activities of the body.
 During the monsoon season, Agni or the digestive fire is weak due to the aggravation of Pitta dosha which in-turn leads to various diseases.
 Diet thus followed during this season should balance the vitiated doshas and stimulate ‘Agni’ to perform proper digestion.

-Here are few simple guidelines recommended by Ayurveda that should be followed during the Monsoon –
+Here are a few simple guidelines recommended by Ayurveda that should be followed during the Monsoon –

 - Drink small portions of lukewarm water throughout the day for good digestion

 - Easily digestible, hot & light foods should be taken

 - Ginger, black pepper, lemon can be used to promote better digestion